mandev1/Audio-Capture/README.md

 ## Information
-All of Audio file are located in Result Folder
+All of Audio Capture files are located in Result Folder